carson-young/carson-young.github.io/README.md

 Hey there!
 Welcome to the codebase for my personal website.
 This template was originally by the awesome [dillionverma/portfolio](https://github.com/dillionverma/portfolio) and supercharged by [heilcheng/heilcheng.github.io](https://github.com/heilcheng/heilcheng.github.io).
 I then adapted it further for my own use.

 A big thanks to both projects, it's been incredibly handy for a data scientist with limited frontend experience!
+Huge shout out to my software engineer friend [Yukash Sivaraj](https://github.com/YSPlop) for his priceless advice.

 This portfolio is built with Next.js, styled with Tailwind CSS, and brought to life with Three.js and Framer Motion.
 It's automatically deployed to GitHub Pages, so it's always up-to-date with my latest experiments.